cis547/cis547.github.io/_labs/lab02.markdown

 ##### Inserting Instructions into LLVM code

-Once you are familiar with the organization of LLVM IR, LLVM instructions, and the `Instruction` class after finishing Part 1 and completing static analysis You can start working on `DynamicAnalysisPass`, for this you will need to use the LLVM API to insert additional instructions into a program.
+Once you are familiar with the organization of LLVM IR, LLVM instructions, and the `Instruction` class after finishing Part 1 and completing static analysis, you can start working on `DynamicAnalysisPass`, for this you will need to use the LLVM API to insert additional instructions into a program.
 There are [manys ways to do this in LLVM][llvm-insert-inst].